smasoka/my-first-deploy/README.md

   2. Execute the application with a predefined input or configuration - **it is your responsibility to provide this**.
   3. Check the validity of the output of the applicaiton - this may vary vastly between applications, but is likely to be something on `stdout` or the presence and content of a particular file.

+# But, like, what about ...

+If you want to discuss this, or the whole system itself - either ask questions or make proposals for improvement, etc - please start a topic at the [discussion forum](http://discourse.sci-gaia.eu/).

+# When things go wrong

+If you have a legitimate error, or need support, please [open an issue](../../issues)